Comisión Nacional Bancaria y de Valores

-In Mexico, the Comisión Nacional Bancaria y de Valores (CNBV) (National Banking and Securities Commission) is an independent agency of the Secretariat of Finance and Public Credit (SHCP) with technical autonomy and executive powers over the Mexican financial system.
+The Comisión Nacional Bancaria y de Valores (CNBV; National Banking and Securities Commission) is an independent agency of the Mexican Secretariat of Finance and Public Credit (SHCP) with technical autonomy and executive powers over the Mexican financial system.
 Its main role is to supervise and regulate the entities that make up the Mexican financial system, in order to ensure its stability and proper operation, and to maintain and promote the healthy and balanced development of the financial system as a whole, in protecting the interests of the public.
 The president since November 2021 is the lawyer Jesús de la Fuente Rodríguez.

 History and evolution

 The need for a regulatory agency of the Mexican financial institutions came together with the creation of the Mexican financial system in the late nineteenth century.
 Speaking specifically of Mexican financial institutions, the first response to this need was reflected in the Ley General de Instituciones de Crédito, which gave the SHCP responsibility for oversight of the credit system in Mexico.

 The SHCP appointed auditors to each bank for the purposes of monitoring; however, this created an atmosphere of irresponsibility and inefficiency that led in 1889 to the creation of the so-called "Section of Supervision" within SHCP, which centralized the functions of monitoring and intervention.
 Five years later, the Section of Supervision would become an independent agency of the SHCP with the name of Inspector General of Institutions and Insurance Companies; it was renamed Regulatory and Inspection Commission of Credit Institutions in 1915.

 Finally, the National Banking Commission (CNB) was born on December 24, 1924, as the only watchdog of Mexican banking institutions, with full operational freedom and independence from the SHCP.

 Due to the evolution of the financial sector operations in Mexico, during the 1950s reform to Ley Federal de Instituciones de Finanzas was executed, which establishes the obligation of the CNB to inspect and monitor surety companies, after which the CNB became the Comisión Nacional Bancaria y de Seguros (National Commission for Banking and Insurance (1989)).